BellaMENG/Bitcoin-Blockchain-DataMining/about_btc.md

 #### Mining pools:
 - There are a lot of miner reward systems, such as PPS, PROP, PPLNS, PPLNT and so on.
+- Now it makes more sense to say that each pool has its own address and the participants that contributed computing power will be the payees of mining pool according to the rewarding system a certain pool is following.